Mar del Plata railway and bus station: History

 Two years later, the station became a railway and bus terminal after tracks from the old "Norte" station (distant a few meters from there) were extended to connect both stations, adding new platforms to receive trains arriving from Constitución in Buenos Aires.
 During the inauguration, it was announced that the terminus was able to operate 1,200 bus services and 11 trains, with a transit of 2,200,200 passengers per day.
 The buses section was built at a cost of $19.5 million while the trains section cost $117.4.

 Likewise, train units made by Spanish company Talgo were also featured in the inauguration.
 A total of two trains (consisting of 1 diesel locomotive and 9 coaches each) were acquired by the Government of Argentina.
 The Talgo units had a capacity of 214 passengers, all of them provided with air conditioning and TV.
 Time estimated for the journey was 5 and a half hours.

 Nevertheless, in 2012 the Talgo trains were retired from service.
 The Government alleged that trains maintenance and service costs were too expensive.
 Ministry of Transport said that the contract with Talgo had been revoked.
 A total of 6 trains had been purchased although only two of them were running.

 In 2014, CNR CKD8 trains manufactured by Chinese company CSR were acquired by the National Government to run luxury services to Mar del Plata.
 The first CSR unit arrived to Mar del Plata station in November 2014.
 Those trains have a capacity for 565 passengers.
 Each unit has 12 coaches (with five first class travel, four pullman and 1 restaurant carriage, among them).

 Nevertheless, in 2015 long-distance services from Constitución to Mar del Plata were suspended due to the bad conditions to run trains.
-Tracks and sleepers broken, a deficient signalling system, poor visibility in level crossings, and bad conditions of the communication systems, where some of the reasons alleged.
+Tracks and sleepers broken, a deficient signalling system, poor visibility in level crossings, and bad conditions of the communication systems, were some of the reasons alleged.
 After over two years, in July 2017, the Constitución–Mar del Plata service was reestablished, with two daily services that include 12 intermediate stops in cities such as Brandsen, Chascomús, Lezama, Dolores and General Guido among others.